Case Study

 _

-Warning: Drift Detection
+Detection: Drift Detection

 _

-Recover: Reconcile the Schema Diff
+Recovery: Reconcile the Schema Diff

 Once a drift occurs, Sync Schema can quickly compare the differences and generate issues to reconcile the drift.

-Automated New Tenant Provision
+Automated New Tenant Provisioning

 API Solution